pf4j/pf4j/README.md

 Demo
 -------------------

 I have a tiny demo application.
-In this demo I have implemented two widgets types: a chart widget (using open flash chart) and a text widget (display a Lorem Ipsum).
+In demo/api folder I declared an extension point (Greeting).
-You can drag and drop widgets, perform some actions on each widget, add or remove new widgets, change widget settings, collapse widgets.
+In this demo I have implemented two plugins: plugin1, plugin2 (each plugin with an extension).

 The demo application is in demo folder.
 To run the demo application use: